 Nature Connection as Resistance

 As Black people, our ancestors’ journey to freedom from the South was a dangerous one, and only made possible by traveling in undeveloped wild areas.
 In order to remain undetected by slave patrols and their dogs, freedom seekers used the landscape.
-Our fierce ancestor Harriet Tubman- who freed over 300 enslaved people from the South along the underground railroad- did so by utilizing waterways, moss for navigation, bird language, and plant medicine.
-We still see today there is a clear connection for Black people between wilderness and freedom, and a complex duality between this freedom and fear for our lives.
+Our fierce ancestor Harriet Tubman- who freed over 300 enslaved people from the south along the underground railroad- did so by utilizing the undeveloped wilderness and tapping into the wisdom of bird language.
+Maroon camps formed on the outskirts of slave colonies and in remote hard-to-reach wilderness areas as a place for temporary or semi-permanent refuge for freedom seekers.
+Escaping to these camps was known as marronage.
+As we still see today, there is a clear connection for Black people between wilderness and freedom and a complex duality between this freedom and fear for our lives.